bokeh/bokeh/sphinx/source/docs/dev_guide/writing_tests.rst

 .. _devguide_writing_tests_bokehjs:

-Writing JavaScript Tests (BokehJS)
+Writing JavaScript tests (BokehJS)
 ----------------------------------

 To maintain the functionality of all :term:`BokehJS` components, Bokeh includes various tests written in TypeScript.
-These tests use a custom-made testing framework that **requires Google Chrome or Chromium**.
+These tests use a custom testing framework that **requires Google Chrome or Chromium**.
 You need a recent version of one of these browsers available on your system to work with these tests.

-[TBD:]
-* is Chrome only required for visual tests or also for unit tests?
-And not for codebase/defaults?

 Like several other testing frameworks such as `Mocha`_ or `Jasmine`_, the BokehJS testing framework uses ``describe()`` and ``it()`` functions to set up